What Paperwork Do I Need to Sell My House UK? An Essential Guide [Updated May 2024]

 Property title deeds are critical for proving property ownership.
 In the UK, these documents are stored electronically by the HM Land Registry and can be obtained for a fee of £3.
 The title register and plan documents provide essential information such as ownership, mortgage details, and property boundaries.

-If your property is unregistered, your conveyancing solicitor will need to submit an application for a Title Absolute certificate.
+If your property is unregistered, your conveyancing solicitor legal representative will need to submit an application for a Title Absolute certificate.
 To obtain this certificate, you must demonstrate ownership of the property for more than 15 years.

 Energy Performance Certificate (EPC)

 An Energy Performance Certificate (EPC) is a mandatory document assessing your property’s energy efficiency.
-Conducted by a professional, an EPC rates your property on a scale from A (most efficient) to G (least efficient).
+Conducted by a professional, an EPC rates your property on a scale from A (most energy efficient) to G (least efficient).
 The certificate provides valuable information for prospective buyers regarding energy consumption and carbon dioxide emissions.

 The cost of obtaining an EPC ranges from £50 to £75, and it remains valid for 10 years.
 Before listing your property for sale, ensure you have an up-to-date EPC to comply with legal requirements and provide potential buyers with vital information about your home’s energy performance.